 Tickets are on sale now through Dec.
 13 and are $45 for general admission, $35 for Hunter members, and $10 for students and music teachers.

-String Theory was founded in 2009 by Dr. Chien with the mission of exposing new audiences to chamber music, invigorating the local classical music scene, and cultivating a future generation of music lovers.
+String Theory was founded in 2009 by Dr. Chien to expose new audiences to chamber music, invigorate the local classical music scene, and cultivate a future generation of music lovers.

 To purchase tickets, or for more information, visit www.stringtheorymusic.org or call 414-2525.